 Gentle Exercise: Regular, gentle exercise can help to maintain joint flexibility and muscle strength.
 Avoid strenuous activities that could exacerbate your dog's pain.
 Consult with your veterinarian or a veterinary rehabilitation specialist for guidance on appropriate exercise for your dog.

-By following these tips and working closely with your veterinarian, you can help to ensure that your dog receives the maximum benefit from Metacam while minimizing the risk of side effects.
+By following these tips and working closely with your veterinarian, you can help to confirm that your dog receives the maximum benefit from Metacam while minimizing the risk of side effects.
 Remember that pain management is an ongoing process, and regular monitoring and adjustments to the treatment plan may be necessary to achieve the best possible outcome.

 FAQ About Metacam Dosage for Dogs